rhtconsulting/ose2-oracle-frb-cart/README.md

 3. Oracle Requirements/Remote Script
 ------------------------------------

-This cartridge is in and of itself not responsible for configuring a remote tenant, instead that responsibility lies to a script that resides on a remote host that will be called by the install script when the gear is instantiated. script is called via a remote sshpass call
+This cartridge is in and of itself not responsible for configuring a remote tenant, instead that responsibility lies to a script that resides on a remote host that will be called by the install script when the gear is instantiated.
+Script is called via a remote sshpass call.
+The script accepts username, password, and SID.
+It will then return success/fail@@host@@port@@Tenant_ID

 4. Cartridge Installation
 -------------------------